nikop/steam-help/faqs/Steam Guard_ How to set up a Steam Guard Mobile Authenticator.md

 Questions about Steam Guard Mobile Authenticators?
 [Learn more here](https://help.steampowered.com/en/faqs/view/7EFD-3CAE-64D3-1C31?l)

-[section style=important]If you're having trouble logging in with the Steam mobile authenticator, please use our help site ([help.steampowered.com](https://help.steampowered.com)) to recover your account.[/section]
+If you're having trouble logging in with the Steam mobile authenticator, please use our help site ([help.steampowered.com](https://help.steampowered.com)) to recover your account.